-(Zip Code)

-(717) 657-2300 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-Common Stock, \$0.001 par value

-The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No o

-Indicate by check mark if disclosure of delinquent filers in response to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K \boxtimes

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer o

-Non-accelerated filer o Smaller reporting company o Emerging growth company o (Do not check if a smaller reporting company)

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No ⊠

-The aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$2.2 billion as of July 29, 2017, the last business day of the registrant's most recently completed second fiscal quarter.
-For purposes of this calculation only, the registrant has excluded all shares held in the treasury or that may be deemed to be beneficially owned by executive officers and directors of the registrant.
-By doing so, the registrant does not concede that such persons are affiliates for purposes of the federal securities laws.

-The number of issued and outstanding shares of the registrant's common stock, \$.001 par value, as of April 2, 2018 was 62,203,435.
+(Mark One)

+15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended F Sebruary 2, 2019 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number er: 001-37501 OLLIE'S BARGAIN OUTI LET HOLDINGS, INC. (Exact name of registrant as spo , Delaware 80-0848819 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 6295 Allentown Boulevard Suite 1.
+Harrisburg, Pennsylvania 17112 (Address of principal executive offices) (Zip Code) (717) 657-23 • • (Registrant's telephone number, Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square Indicate by check mark if the registrant is not required to file reports pursu nant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to 1934 during the preceding 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the precedir required to submit such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers in response to Item herein, and will not be contained, to the best of registrant's knowledge, in def in Part III of this Form 10-K or any amendment to this Form 10-K ⊠ Indicate by check mark whether the registrant is a large accelerated filer, company or an emerging growth company.
+See the definitions of "large acc and "emerging growth company" in Rule 12b-2 of the Exchange Act. elerated filer," "accelerated filer," "smaller reporting company" Large accelerated filer Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant ha with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the voting stock held by non-affiliates of the the last business day of the registrant's most recently completed second fisca excluded all shares held in the treasury or that may be deemed to be benefic By doing so, the registrant does not concede that such persons are affiliate al quarter.
+For purposes of this calculation only, the registrant has cially owned by executive officers and directors of the registrant.
+It is for purposes of the federal securities laws.
+The number of issued and outstanding shares of the registrant's common s tock, \$.001 par value, as of March 27, 2019 was 63,192,389.